Combining CMB datasets with consistent foreground modelling: Discussions on the foregrounds

 \subsection{tSZxCIB}

 We find that the cross-correlation between tSZ and CIB is consistent with zero for all datasets (Fig.~\ref{fig:par_extragal}).
-The correlation coefficient $\xi$ is affected by the shape of the tSZ signal (Fig.~\ref{fig:fg_tsz}) and the point source model (Fig.~\ref{fig:fg_ps}), but we found only a weak dependence with respect to the shape of the tSZ$\times$CIB model (Fig.~\ref{fig:fg_szxcib}).
+The correlation coefficient $\xi$ is affected by the shape of the tSZ signal (Fig.~\ref{fig:fg_tsz}) and the point-source model (Fig.~\ref{fig:fg_ps}), but we find only a weak dependence on the shape of the tSZ$\times$CIB model (Fig.~\ref{fig:fg_szxcib}).

 Across all foreground models, the amplitude of the tSZ$\times$CIB correlation coefficient is